Miami Girls Trip: Where to Stay, Play, and Eat

 We are approaching Summer, which means family vacations and perhaps girl trips are being planned.
+See here for another place to visit for a good girls trip.
 I’ve mentioned before that I grew up in South Florida (SoFL) and most of my family still lives there.
 I am the eldest of three girls.
-My two younger sisters still live in Florida but one lives in Orlando and the other lives in SoFL.
+My younger sisters still live in Florida but one lives in Orlando and the other lives in SoFL.
 We each have significant others and children now, and generally only see each other during the holidays when our whole family gets together.
-So when my middle sister said she wanted us to have a sisters’ weekend to celebrate her birthday, we tried to make it happen.
+So when my middle sister said she wanted us to have a sisters weekend to celebrate her birthday, we tried to make it happen.
 It was the first time in a long time that the three of got to spend quality time together.
-I’m giving you the highlights from my trip to Miami.
+I’m giving you the highlights from our Miami girls trip.
 Where to stay, play, and of course eat when you visit Miami!

 I generally fly into Ft.
 Lauderdale International airport (FLL) when I travel to South FL.
 Miami airport can be a bit of a headache and FLL is about a 45 minute drive from Miami, so consider flying into FLL.
 Because my family lives in South FL, transportation was not an issue, however, I suggest renting a car or else you will be spending lots of money on Uber rides